maytees/shelf/README.md

 # Shelf

 Your personal CLI bookshelf for storing and recalling useful commands.
 Shelf allows you to store commands in their respective collections, created by you.
+**No more "I know I used this command last month, but what was it again?" moments**

 ## Building from source